 It's an inclusive definition that does not require a business-customer relationship.
-Employees and job applicants are considered consumers, though there are some temporary exemptions in place regarding their privacy rights, currently set to expire on January 1, 2023.
+Employees and job applicants are considered consumers, just like anyone else.

 The CCPA's definition of a business is a for-profit entity that collects personal information, does business in California, and meets at least one of these three thresholds:

 The third threshold requirement can be a bit deceptive.
 Under the CCPA’s definition, “sharing” personal information covers a lot of everyday activity, including the use of interest-based advertising.
 For example, when a customer clicks on a retargeting ad and makes a purchase, that revenue is “derived” from selling consumers’ personal information and should be included in this threshold calculation.

 In some limited circumstances, the CCPA can also apply to nonprofit organizations.